Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Probabilistic Feature Model

 Unfortunately, conditional probabilities alone cannot accurately describe the transition between grid cells.
 This would lead to a bias towards shipping routes with higher vessel traffic over time.
 Moreover, assuming an equal distance between all grid cells neglects the importance of the vessel course and its distance (from the last AIS message location) to the nearest route polygon.
 Because of that, we consider the relationship of the vessel location with the route polygon.
 We do so by accounting for the trajectory $\tau_{i}$ movement direction while passing through $C_i$, as depicted in Figure~\ref{fig:pingincell}.
 Such directional information ($S_{\tau_{i}}$) is stored on the last axis of our probability matrices $\mathbf{M}~/~\widetilde{\mathbf{M}}$, for each destination grid cell and route polygon, respectively.
 We refer to the motion direction ($S_{\tau_{i}}$) as \textit{motion statistics}.
-The motion statistics for each track $\tau_i \in T_{C_i}$ consist of a four-value tuple, which is represented by $S_{\tau_i} = \{\mathcal{L}_f, \mathcal{L}_e, \widetilde{\theta}_g, \Psi_{\theta_g}\}$.
-Within $C_i$, $\mathcal{L}_f$ and $\mathcal{L}_e$ represent the first and last pair of coordinates, respectively, of $\tau_i$ --- {\it e.g.}, $\mathcal{L}_f = \Big<\mathcal{L}_{lon}^{f}, \mathcal{L}_{lat}^{f}\Big>$; $\widetilde{\theta}_g$ is the median of the course values; and, $\Psi_{\theta_g}$ is the Gaussian Kernel Density Estimation-based entropy of the course values within the messages inside $C_{i}$.
+The motion statistics for each track $\tau_i \in T_{C_i}$ within a particular grid cell consist of a four-value tuple, which is represented by $S_{\tau_i} = \{\mathcal{L}_f, \mathcal{L}_e, \widetilde{\theta}_g, \Psi_{\theta_g}\}$.
+Within a grid cell $C_i$, $\mathcal{L}_f$ and $\mathcal{L}_e$ represent the first and last pair of coordinates, respectively, of $\tau_i$ --- {\it e.g.}, $\mathcal{L}_f = \Big<\mathcal{L}_{lon}^{f}, \mathcal{L}_{lat}^{f}\Big>$; $\widetilde{\theta}_g$ is the median of the course values of messages inside $C_i$; and, $\Psi_{\theta_g}$ is the Gaussian Kernel Density Estimation-based entropy of the course values of messages inside $C_{i}$.
+A hexagonal grid cell has geometrically six neighbors, and $\Psi_{\theta_g}$ is responsible for capturing the movement and change in the vessel's direction inside a particular grid cell.
 Each $S_{\tau_i}$ of historical track is associated with a route polygon $S_{\tau_i} \rightarrow R_{k}$ and a destination $S_{\tau_i} \rightarrow D_{\tau_i}$, in which, motion statistic for each track $\tau \in T$ is computed.
-The idea behind this approach is to define feasible transitions between routes' and destinations' grid cells.
+Our aim here is to define feasible transitions between routes' and destinations' grid cells.